Trump’s first 100 days: Steamrolling government, strong-arming allies and igniting trade wars - WTOP News

 His administration has balked at the Supreme Court’s order, issued with no noted dissents, that it must work to return Maryland resident Kilmar Abrego Garcia after he was wrongly deported to El Salvador.

-Trump sent troops to the U.S.-Mexico border and temporarily deported migrants using military flights.
+Trump sent troops to the U.S.-Mexico border and temporarily deported immigrants using military flights.
 He declared gangs foreign terrorist organizations and barred migrants arriving at the southern border from seeking asylum in the United States.
-Officials converted a Biden-era app known as CBP One, which about 900,000 people had used to schedule appointments to legally enter the U.S., into a mechanism for urging migrants to self-deport.
+Officials converted a Biden-era app known as CBP One, which about 900,000 people had used to schedule appointments to legally enter the U.S., into a mechanism for urging immigrants to self-deport.

 The administration pledged to end birthright citizenship for people who were born in the U.S., while proposing “gold cards” that would allow foreigners to buy American citizenship for $5 million.